saloon-protocol/smartcontracts/README.md

   - Projects are able to control their deposits, APYs and pool caps.
   - We are able to pay bounties and claim insurance premiums.

-## Questions:

-- DOES THE IMPLEMENTATION VIEW THE PROXY ADDRESS AS SELF OR ANOTHER MSG.SENDER?????
-ProxyA -> LogicA -> ContractB.
-MSG.SENDER incontract be is ProxyA.
-- Should the Manager itself be a proxy?
-Seems like a good idea.

 ### TODOs big picture:

 - Figure out Beacon Proxy implementation and Upgradeable Beacon. - DONE